Cosmetology Schools in Pennsylvania

 For a cosmetology school to remain licensed in Pennsylvania, it must:

-- Only enroll students with an 8th-grade education or equivalent, and who are of good moral character and free of contagious and infectious diseases
+- Only enroll students with a minimum of an 8th-grade education or equivalent and who are of good moral character and free of contagious and infectious diseases

 - Maintain a sufficient number of registered teachers